bgachara/bgachara.github.io/posts/databases.md

   - Concurrency Issues
   - Resource Contention.

 ## Vectorised Query Execution

 - The process of converting an algorithm's scalar implementation that processes a single pair of operands at a time, to a vector implementation that processes one operation on multiple pairs of operands at once.
 - Why this matters
   - say we can parallelize our algorithms over 32 cores, assume each core has a 4-wide SIMD registers, speed-up 32x * 4x = 128x.
 - Single Instruction, Multiple Data
   - a class of CPU instructions that allow the processor to perform the same operation on multiple data points simultaneously.
   - all major ISAs have microarchitecture support SIMD operations
     - x86: mmx, sse, sse2, sse3, sse4, avx, avx2, avx512
     - PowerPC: Altivec
     - ARM: Neon, SVE
     - RISC-V: RVV.
 - Approaches
   - Horizontal
     - Perform operation on all elements together within a single vector.
-    - Verical
+  - Vertical
     - Perform operation in an elementwise manner on elements of each vector.

 - SIMD Instructions
   - Data movement
     - move data in and out of vector registers
   - Arithmetic Operations
     - apply operation on multiple data items.
     - ADD, MUL, SUB, DIV, MAX, MIN.
   - Logical Instructions
     - logical operations on multiple data items.
     - AND, OR, XOR, ANDN, ANDPS, ANDNPS.
   - Comparison Instructions
     - Compare multiple data items
   - Shuffle Instructions
     - move data between SIMD registers
   - Miscellaneous
     - Conversion: Transform data between x86 and SIMD registers.
     - Cache Control: move data directly from SIMD registers to memory(bypass CPU cache)
   - ref video:`james reinders`
 - SIMD Trade-offs
   - Advantages
     - Significant performance gains and resource utilization if an algorithm can be vectorized.
   - Disadvantage
     - Implement an algorithm using SIMD is still mostly a manual process.
     - SIMD may have restrictions on data alignment
     - Gathering data into SIMD registers and scattering it to the correct locations is tricky and/or inefficient.(no longer true in avx-512f)
     - *read more on avx-512*

 - SIMD Implementations
   - Automatic Vectorization
     - compiler can identify when instructions inside of a loop can be rewritten as a vectorized operations.
     - works for simple loops only and is rare in database operators.
 Require h/w support for SIMD instructions.
   - Compiler Hints
     - provide the compiler with additional information about the code to let it know that its safe to vectorize.
     - Approaches:
       - Give explicit information about memory locations
       - Tell the compiler to ignore vector dependencies.
       - *check languages support for such directives*
   - Explicit Vectorization
     - Use CPU intrinsics to manually marshal data between SIMD registers and execute vectorized instructions
       - not portable across CPUs(ISAs / versions)
     - There are libraries that hide the underlying calls to SIMD intrinsics.
       - Google Highway
       - simd
       - Expressive Vector Engine
       - std::simd

 - There are fundamental SIMD operations that the DBMS will use to build more complex functionality
   - Masking
     - Almost all avx-512 operations support predication variants whereby the CPU only performs operations on lanes specified by an input bitmask.
   - Permute
     - for each lane, copy values in the input vector specified by the offset in the index vector into the destination vector.
     - prior to avx-512, DBMS had to write data from the SIMD register to memory then back to the SIMD register.
   - Selective Load/Store
   - Compress/Expand
   - Selective Gather/Scatter
   - ref paper:`make the most out of your smid investments: counter control flow divergence in compiled query pipelines`

 - Vectorized DBMS algorithms
   - ref paper:`rethinking simd vectorization for in-memory databases`
   - principles for efficient vectorization by using fundamental vector operations to construct more advanced functionality.
     - favor vertical vectorization by processing different input data per lane.
     - maximize lane utilization by executing unique data items per lane subset(no useless computations)
   - vectorized operators
     - Selection Scans
       - branchless.
       - key - mask - offset.
       - bitmasks replace if-clauses.
       - relaxed operator fusion
         - ref paper:`relaxed operator fusion for in-memory databases: making compilation, vectorization and prefetching work together at last`
         - vectorized processing model designed for query compilation execution engines.
         - decompose pipelines into stages that operate on vectors of tuples
           - each stage may contain multiple operators
           - communicate through cache-resident buffers
           - stages are granularity of vectorization + fusion.
         - dbms can tell the CPU to grab the next vector while it works on the current batch.
           - prefetch enabled operators define start of new stage
           - hides the cache miss latency
         - any prefetching technique is suitable
           - group prefetching, s/w pipelining, AMAC.
           - Group prefetching works and is simple to implement.
     - Hash Tables
       - expand linear probing hash table
       - converge on cache size degradation
     - Partitioning / Histograms.
       - use scatter and gathers to increment counts
       - replicate the histogram to handle collisions.

 - Caveat Emptor
   - AVX-512 is not always faster than AVX2
   - Some CPUs downgrade their clockspeed when switching to AVX-512 mode
     - compilers will prefer 256-bit SIMD operations
   - If only a small portion of the process uses AVX-512, then it is not worth the downclock penalty.
-  - Vecrozation is essential for OLAP queries
+- Vectorization is essential for OLAP queries
 - We can combine all the intra-query parallelism optimizations we've talked about in a DBMS
   - Multiple threads processinf the same query.
   - Each thread can execute a compiled plan
   - The compiled plan can invoke vectorized operations.

 ## Query Planning and Optimization